Azure/azure-pixel-tracker-java/README.md

 The server code uses Spring Boot to wire together the core libaries and expose them as APIs.
 It is here that advanced custom funcationality can be added.
 Please see [Cortana Pixel Tracker Server Readme](./cortana-pixeltracker-server/README.md) for more information.

+# Contributing

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.microsoft.com.

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Disclaimer
 ©2016 Microsoft Corporation.
 All rights reserved.
 This information is provided "as-is" and may change without notice.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.